Bukho127/Bopbash_web_app/README.md

 # saas_app

 A modern, responsive SaaS web application built with **Vue 3**.
 This project features interactive carousels, smooth animations, and scalable UI components.
+Note: The accordion functionality is applied to the footer, only when viewed on mobile screens

 ---